FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 For more information on how to use MQTT with Node-RED, please read [Using MQTT with Node-RED](/blog/2024/06/how-to-use-mqtt-in-node-red/).

 Once you’ve configured the MQTT nodes for all your metrics and deployed the flow, check the status at the bottom of each MQTT node.
 If it shows "connected", your Node-RED flow is successfully publishing data to the MQTT broker.
-From here, you can integrate the data with cloud-based analytics platforms, Build dashboards with [FlowFuse Dashboard](https://dashboard.flowfuse.com/), or other systems to enable real-time monitoring, predictive maintenance, and automated decision-making.
+From here, you can integrate the data with cloud-based analytics platforms, Build IoT dashboards with [FlowFuse Dashboard](https://dashboard.flowfuse.com/), or other systems to enable real-time monitoring, predictive maintenance, and automated decision-making.
 This setup effectively bridges the gap between legacy Modbus devices and modern IoT infrastructure, empowering smarter, more efficient industrial operations.

 To monitor the data being sent to the cloud, you can use MQTT client monitoring software like MQTT Explorer or similar tools.